swang1111/CHSFTCOffSeason-2018-19/README.md

         while(opModeIsActive()) {

-            //getting the x,y, and r values
+            //getting the x, y, and r values
             //the joystick gamepad values are mapped backwards, so we correct by multiplying by -1 double xPos = -gamepad1.right_stick_x;
             double yPos = -gamepad1.right_stick_y;